greenelab/czi-rfa/proposal.md

 * Casey Greene (PI)
 * Qiwen Hu (Postdoc)
 * Jaclyn Taroni (Postdoc)
-* Gregory Way (Student)
+* Gregory Way (Graduate Student)

 ## Proposal

 ### Summary

-Certain types of deep unsupervised neural networks, including Restricted Boltzmann Machines (RBMs) [1], Variational Autoencoders (VAEs) [@arxiv:1312.6114], and Generative Adversarial Networks (GANs) [@arxiv:1406.2661], can generate hypothetical data by learning and decoding a lower dimensional latent space.
+Certain types of deep unsupervised neural networks, including Restricted Boltzmann Machines (RBMs) [@url:http://dl.acm.org/citation.cfm?id=104290], Variational Autoencoders (VAEs) [@arxiv:1312.6114], and Generative Adversarial Networks (GANs) [@arxiv:1406.2661], can generate hypothetical data by learning and decoding a lower dimensional latent space.
 This latent space preserves non-linear distances between data points and represents features that drive variation in the input data.
 An ideal latent space enables arithmetic operations that use data to produce novel transformations.
-Models of image data, such as the "DRAW" network, produce realistic looking fake images through the learning of a lower dimensional representation of different pixel arrangements [4].
+Models of image data, such as the "DRAW" network, produce realistic looking fake images through the learning of a lower dimensional representation of different pixel arrangements [@doi:1502.04623].
-GANs trained on fluorescent microscopy images of yeast cells enable interpolation within the learned latent space to model cell-cycle protein localization [5].
+GANs trained on fluorescent microscopy images of yeast cells enable interpolation within the learned latent space to model cell-cycle protein localization [@doi:1708.04692].
-A fun and intuitive example of this is FaceApp, which is capable of modifying a picture of an individual to produce an image of the subject at an older age, with a different expression, or of a different gender [6].
+A fun and intuitive example of this is FaceApp, which is capable of modifying a picture of an individual to produce an image of the subject at an older age, with a different expression, or of a different gender [@url:https://www.faceapp.com].

 Generative deep neural network models that produce meaningful latent spaces can serve two purposes: (1) non-linear dimensionality reduction and (2) the ability to generate hypothetical data.
 Biologically relevant latent spaces provide an opportunity for hypothesis generation on a genome-wide scale.
 For example, we could imagine that we might predict how gene expression would change for each cell type measured in the human cell atlas with drug treatment, in the context of a specific genetic variant, with a specific disease, or as a combination of these and other factors.

 Our _overall objective_ is to determine whether or not unsupervised deep neural network models can be trained with single cell expression data and the extent to which such methods define biological latent spaces that capture disease states and other perturbations.
-The _rationale_ is that latent space arithmetic would enable researchers to generate hypothetical cells under simulated perturbation for rapid discovery-oriented analyses probing cell-type, cellular differentiation.
+The _rationale_ is that latent space arithmetic would enable researchers to use HCA data to generate hypothetical cells under simulated perturbation for rapid discovery-oriented analyses probing cell type, cellular differentiation, and other processes.

 ### Aims